 Building Permits & Inspections

-The City works with a number of tools to ensure construction and development projects are carried out in accordance with regulatory standards such as the BC Building Code, the Local Government Act, the Land Title Act, the City of Fernie Building Bylaw, and other provincial and municipal legislation.
+The City reviews proposed projects for compliance with regulatory standards such as the BC Building Code, the Local Government Act, the Land Title Act, the City of Fernie Building and Plumbing Bylaw, and other provincial and municipal legislation.

 Building Permit Requirements